Keldandorin/Iot-Kurs/README.md

 # Expertkompetens
-## Project report - The Bee Hive counter that changed to a water well meter
+## Project report - The Beehive counter that changed to a water well meter

 ###### tags: `planning` `examination`
 ---